pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

 ### Deactivate for a specific namespaces

 Using Namespace Provisioner Controller
 : To deactivate the LimitRange for a specific developer namespace, you can annotate or label the desired namespace using the parameter `skip_grype` and set its value to `true`.
-This can be done by utilizing the default or customized `parameter_prefixes`, as explained in the "[Customize the label and annotation prefixes that controller watches](namespace-provisioner-customize-installation.md#con-custom-label)" section.
+This can be done by utilizing the default or customized `parameter_prefixes`, as explained in the [Customize the label and annotation prefixes that controller watches](customize-installation.hbs.md#con-custom-label) section.

     ```bash
     kubectl annotate ns YOUR-NEW-DEVELOPER-NAMESPACE param.nsp.tap/skip_limit_range=true